 Weather Forecasting (more info)

-Weather: What Forces Affect Our Weather? (more info)
+Weather: What Forces Affect Our Weather? ( This site may be offline. )

 Atmosphere and energy balanceThe atmosphere is the critical element controlling Earth's global energy balance.
 Relatively small quantities of "trace gases" such as carbon dioxide and methane play an important role in trapping heat in the atmosphere and elevating the overall surface temperature.
 Water vapor is the other critical atmospheric component governing global temperature.
 A powerful greenhouse gas itself, water vapor also condenses to form clouds which in turn can reflect solar energy into space (high clouds) or trap heat at the surface (low clouds).